IBM/GameOn-Java-Microservices-on-Kubernetes/README.md

 # 1. Modify the ConfigMap yaml file
 Change these values on the `gameon-configmap.yaml` file.
 Change `PLACEHOLDER_IP` to the public IP of your cluster.
 You can get the IP from `bx cs workers <your-cluster-name>` for the Bluemix Container Service.
 Ex. `192.168.99.100`
+> For minikube, you can get the IP using `minikube ip`

 ```yaml
 FRONT_END_PLAYER_URL: https://PLACEHOLDER_IP:30443/players/v1/accounts
 FRONT_END_SUCCESS_CALLBACK: https://PLACEHOLDER_IP:30443/#/login/callback